Child Development Research, Insights, and Science Briefs to Your Inbox

 Many parents continue to think that spanking children makes them better behaved.
 A pioneering study shows that this belief is misguided and that maternal warmth, unlike spanking, is the way to create positive child behaviors.

 Hitting young children on the bottom doesn’t make them better behaved in the long term.
 Spanking or smacking has no impact on the positive qualities that most parents value in children, such as friendliness, openness, kindness, sympathy and understanding of others.
-Instead, mothers’ warmth is associated with an increase in these qualities, sometimes called “social competence”.
+Instead, mothers’ warmth, including hugging, is associated with an increase in these qualities, sometimes called “social competence”.

 Children’s social competence was not linked to hitting by parents, according to our long-term study of 3,279 urban US families with young children.
 This is important because many parents continue to use such physical punishment in the belief that it will have a positive impact on their children’s long-term behavior.